 Plan 2 repayment threshold increased from £21,000 to £25,000.
 It had previously been announced that it would remain at £21,000 until April 2021

-Doctoral loans of up to £25,000 across the length of a borrower’s course introduced, on the Plan 3 system
+Doctoral degree loans of up to £25,000 across the length of a borrower’s course introduced for new starters, on the Plan 3 system

-Plan 2 repayment threshold increased to £25,725 for tax year 2019-20, after which it will increase in line with average earnings growth figures published by the Office for National Statistics (ONS) until subsequent freezes were announced
+Plan 2 repayment threshold increased to £25,725 for tax year 2019-20, and was thereafter increased annually in-line with average earnings growth figures published by the Office for National Statistics (ONS) until subsequent freezes were announced

 Plan 3 repayment threshold remains at £21,000 until April 2022.

 Student loans are issued by and administered by the Student Loans Company (SLC) on behalf of the Government and the devolved administrations in the UK.
 The Department for Education produces forecasts for its outlay on, and the repayments it expects to receive from, the English student loans that it is responsible for.
 These forecasts are scrutinised and cleared by internal Models and Funding Boards before they are used in financial planning, policy development and to value the loans that have been issued in its annual accounts.
 The forecasts presented in this publication are produced by four models, as follows:

 Student entrants model – this model forecasts the number of full-time undergraduate entrants eligible for tuition fee loans in England.
 These forecasts are used in the student loan outlay and repayment models to estimate the future growth in full-time loan borrower numbers.